 Black Scholes Model

-When valuation experts decide for or against a particular model for ESOP valuation, it is crucial that all details of the ESOP plan document can be mapped to fulfill the expectations of a plan sponsor regarding a fully fledged valatuin report.
+When valuation experts decide for or against a particular model for ESOP valuation, it is crucial that all details of the ESOP plan document can be mapped to fulfill the expectations of a plan sponsor regarding a fully fledged valuation report.
 A fundamental rejection of the BSM formula is not justifiable from both a financial theory and practical perspective.
 Nor is it possible to make a blanket statement that the binomial model is the superior model to the BSM formula in all cases.
 However, the standard points out that the BSM formula can only be used to correctly model very simple programs.

 This refers to the structure of the formula meaning that early exercise, for example, cannot be taken into account.
 Due